 What Is a Subpoena?

 There are two types of subpoenas.
-The first, called subpoena ad testificandum (pronounced "ad test- te-fi-kan-dum"), requires you to testify before a court, or other legal authority.
-The second, called subpoena duces tecum (pronounced "doo-seez tee-kum"), requires you to produce documents, materials, or other tangible evidence.
-A subpoena may be requested in any kind of matter, but the most common requests are from divorce, child custody, personal injury, and sex offender cases.
+The first, subpoena ad testificandum, requires you to testify.
+Parties may use these subpoenas to issue a deposition subpoena or to appear in court.
+The second, subpoena duces tecum, requires you to produce documents, materials, or other tangible evidence.
+A party may request a subpoena in any matter.
+Parties often request subpoenas in divorce, child custody, personal injury, and sex offender cases.